Yates County Traffic Diversion Program

 - Ignition interlock offenses;

-The traffic diversion program is an online program administered by Adventfs.
 In order to apply you must submit the following materials to the Yates County District Attorney’s Office at 415 Liberty St. Penn Yan, NY 14527.
-Please allow 7 -10 business for processing:
+Please allow 7 -10 business days for processing:

 - Copy of you traffic ticket(s)/charge(s);